FAQ’s

 The minimum requirements for selling a product are:

 1. Product Information File (PIF) held in the EU and / or UK.
-For information about the content of the PIF see Cosmetics Europe (search for PIF).
+For information about the content of the PIF see 2015 PIF Guidance document from Cosmetics Europe.
 There is no central database for this, but a copy needs to be retained at an address in the EU and / or UK which is included on the label.

 2. CPSR (Cosmetic Product Safety Report ie. safety assessment report)